michaelthatsit/mod/README.md

 ### Printing

 >❔ No supports needed whatsoever.
+Not only that, but there MUST be no supports, unless you really know what you are doing.

 >❔ PLA, PETG, ABS — any of those are fine.